CollectionBuilder/collectionbuilder-csv/docs/youtube.md

 # YouTube

-YouTube items are supported in Item pages via the `item_video` "display_template".
+YouTube items are supported in Item pages via the `video` "display_template".
 Provide the full YouTube video link in "object_location" field.
 Use the API recipes below to fill in the "image_small" and "image_thumb" fields if desired.

 ## Item page

-The default `item_video` display_template will display the video embedded in an [YouTube Player iframe](https://developers.google.com/youtube/iframe_api_reference).
+The default `video` display_template will display the video embedded in an [YouTube Player iframe](https://developers.google.com/youtube/iframe_api_reference).
 It is styled using [Bootstrap Embeds utility class](https://getbootstrap.com/docs/4.4/utilities/embed/), set as 16x9 ratio (which is default for YouTube, however, if your videos differ significantly from that ratio try modifying the class in _includes/item/video-embed.html).
 The embed is given these options: